damian-pastorini/reldens-docs/contents-creation.md

 You need to place these files in the following folder: `[your-game-folder]/theme/[your-theme]/assets/custom/sprites/`

-That way these will be built once you re-build your client.

-Next are your map files, you can check how to create your own here: [maps manual creation](maps-manual-creation.md).

-But for the documentation we will use the existent ones in the examples.
+By doing that, the files will be included in your `dist` next time you build the game client through the `buildClient` command.

-### 2 - Generating data through commands
+### 2 - Generating class paths and players data through commands

 Here we will use the generators available on the commands to get as much data as possible to later process with the importers.